das-developers/conduct/README.md

 # das Code of Conduct
 We're all humans here.
-Strive to be polite, inclusive, and accomodating.
+Strive to be polite, inclusive, and accommodating.